VishnuKore143/LoginFormGUIRepo/README.md

 2. LoginFormGUItkinter.py is GUI form with images.

 To use those images
-1. Make sure to paste image along with the python file in the main folder where you have open your editor
+1. Make sure to paste image along with the python file in the main folder where you have open your editor/IDE

-.Here are some preview images
+Here are some preview images

 Home page